drstrangelove2001/mykattis/README.md

 # mykattis
-My solutions to various problems on Kattis
+My solutions to various problems on Kattis!
+Find me on Linkedin: https://www.linkedin.com/in/sricharan-sriram/